Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Blaxland-Warrimoo-Lapstone has one of Australia's highest income levels according to AreaSearch aggregated ATO data for financial year 2022.
-Its median taxpayer income is $61,811 and average income stands at $80,406, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
-Based on a 12.61% Wage Price Index growth since financial year 2022, estimated incomes as of September 2025 would be approximately $69,605 (median) and $90,545 (average).
-The 2021 Census places Blaxland-Warrimoo-Lapstone's household, family, and personal incomes between the 76th and 83rd percentiles nationally.
-The data shows that 30.6% of residents earn between $1,500 - 2,999 weekly, consistent with surrounding regions at 30.9%.
-A substantial proportion, 36.5%, earn above $3,000 weekly, indicating strong economic capacity.
-After housing costs, residents retain 87.4% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.
+The Blaxland-Warrimoo-Lapstone SA2 had one of Australia's highest incomes according to AreaSearch's aggregation of latest ATO data for the financial year 2022.
+Its median income was $61,811 and average income was $80,406, compared to Greater Sydney's respective figures of $56,994 and $80,856.
+Based on a 12.61% growth in the Wage Price Index since FY2022, estimated incomes for September 2025 would be approximately $69,605 (median) and $90,545 (average).
+The 2021 Census data ranked Blaxland-Warrimoo-Lapstone's household, family, and personal incomes highly, between the 75th and 83rd percentiles nationally.
+In this suburb, 30.6% of individuals earned $1,500-$2,999 weekly, consistent with surrounding regions' 30.9%.
+A substantial proportion (36.5%) earned above $3,000 per week, indicating strong economic capacity.
+After housing costs, residents retained 87.4% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income